 - Care workers – work with people who need direct care and support

 - Activity support worker – arranging social activities and helping people take part

 - Personal assistant – directly employed by an individual to help them live independently

 - Rehabilitation support – helping people recovering from an accident or illness

-Shared Lives carers open their home and family life to include someone who needs care and support.
+- Shared Lives carers open their homes to someone who needs care and support.
 It could be for a day, a short break, or to live with you as part of your family over the long term.

 Find out more on the adult social care website.